As a result, new MVC frameworks that provide structure and guidance when creating front-end codebases for web applications have evolved.

 Cons: External dependencies are required (underscore), memory management can be difficult for novices, there is no built-in two-way binding, it is unopinionated, and it requires plugins to become as feature-complete as other MVC frameworks.

 Google created and developed Angular.js, which is rapidly gaining popularity.
-The usage of custom HTML tags and components to express the objectives of your application is Angular’s standout feature.
+Using custom HTML tags and components to express the objectives of your application is Angular’s standout feature.

 Pros: Google-backed dependency injection, built-in testing framework, built-in form validation, directives, and extremely easy debugging